 3. Steam inhalation for sinus headache, congestion and infection

-- 7 drops frankincense EO
+- 7 drops frankincense

 Mix the oils and store the blend in a glass bottle (amber/blue).
 Although you can use simple, boiling water for inhalation, I prefer to add some sea salt or better yet Himalayan pink salt to the boiling water.
 The right salt used in the right quantity does all sort of great things for the body.

 In fact, it is a powerful snot buster, so sinus congestions will not prevail once salt starts acting on them.
 As soon as the mucus flows out, you can be sure that the headache will flow out with it.
 So, start with a salad bowl half filled with boiling water.
 Add 2 tablespoons of salt to it and mix to dissolve the crystals.

 Next, add 3-5 drops of the essential oil blend.
 Create a tent with a thick towel and your head bent forward on the bowl.
 Breathe the essential oil powered steam as deeply as you can.
 About 10-15 minutes of this treatment and you will feel your headache and heaviness literally lifting away.
 If you have an acute sinus headache and congestion, steam inhalations 2-3 times a day will be enough to tackle the discomfort.
 As the pain subsides, reduce the frequency of treatment to once a day.

 4. A bath blend that will take the sinus headache and all other pains away!